 Puppy Homecoming - the Sequel!

-- HOMESICKNESS: Puppies will likely miss their litter mates and their moms (Lady Bug and me) for the first several days.
-I will be sending home with you a cloth that Lady Bug has been sleeping on...
-It's supposed to calm them in their own crate when they are missing her.
-At night, it’s also recommended to: put a hot water bottle underneath their bedding in the crate (see below for example); have a ticking clock nearby; and have soft music playing.
+- HOMESICKNESS: Puppies will likely miss their littermates and their moms (Sugar Bear and me) for the first several days.
+I will be sending home with you a cloth that they all have been sleeping on...
+It helps calm them in their own crate when they are missing them.
+At night, it’s also recommended to: put a heating pad set on low or hot water bottle underneath their bedding in the crate (see below for example); have a ticking clock nearby; and have soft music playing.
 Sounds a whole like advice we got for our own babies, right?
+(Here, I have lullabies playing every night to help calm them and also to signal that's it time to sleep.
+If you want to play the same music during the transition time to your home, the name of the album is "Dream a Little - the Little Series Lullabies").

 - Can you tell I'll be missing them??? ❤️